ibnuda/fpmortals/manuscript/complete.md

 *by-name* lalu mengubahnya menjadi `Need` secara internal agar mendapatkan tambahan performa.

-A> `Lazy` (with a capital `L`) is often used in core Scala libraries for A> data types with *by-name* semantics: a misnomer that has stuck.
-A>
 A> `Lazy` seringkali  digunakan pada pustaka inti Scala untuk tipe data A> dengan semantik *by-name* walaupun hal ini adalah sebuah salah kaprah.
 A>
-A> More generally, we're all pretty lazy about how we talk about laziness: it can A> be good to seek clarification about what kind of laziness is being discussed.
-Or A> don't.
-Because, lazy.
-A>
 A> Secara umum, kita tidak begitu semangat bila membicarakan evaluasi lundung:
 A> mungkin akan lebih singkat bila kita mengklarifikasi tentang evaluasi lundung A> apa yang sedang didiskusikan.
 Hal ini dikarenakan

-`Name` provides instances of the following typeclasses

 `Name` menyediakan instans dari kelas tipe berikut: